pzeidman/BayespRF/README.md

 **Note \#2:** The pRF models have been tested with the resolution of the stimuli downsampled to a [41 x 41] grid.
 We recommend you do the same with your stimuli.
 This is done for you in the example script.

 **2. Extract timeseries**

 Make a 3D image with 1s for voxels which should be included in the pRF analysis and 0s for voxels which should not.
 For this example, we select all voxels that meet 3 criteria:

 - Respond more strongly to visual stimuli than baseline periods
 - Are on the cortical surface
 - Are at the back of the brain (posterior to y=0mm)

-This is done for you when you run the Matlab script suppled with the script named Run_first_level.m.
+This is done for you when you run the Matlab script suppled with the example, named Run_first_level.m.
 It does four important things:

 1. Specifies and estimates a GLM to identify voxels which respond to visual stimuli
-2. Imports the Freesurfer cortical surfaces (created using the Freesurfer recon-all command) into Matlab / nifti format.
+2. Imports the Freesurfer cortical surfaces (created using the Freesurfer recon-all command) into Matlab / NIFTI format.
 3. Creates a mask of voxels which meet the three criteria above
 4. Extracts timeseries from these voxels using SPM.
 These are pre-processed automatically (removing the mean and motion confounds, high-pass filtering and pre-whitening).

 The output is a series of files, named VOI_name_run.mat, containing the timeseries for each run.

-**3. Collate the filenames of the extracted timeseries** Create a cell array containing the filenames of each run's timeseries files:
+**3. Collate the filenames of the extracted timeseries**

+Create a cell array containing the filenames of each run's timeseries files:

 ```Matlab